kaul-vineet/DriveSafe/README.md

 - Connect your mobile app:
   - Open the Cedalo MQTT Connect app on your mobile.
   - Click on *Connect*.
   - Turn on the slider switch on top right corner.
   - Move the phone a bit i.e. do not keep it in rest position.

  <img src="https://github.com/kaul-vineet/DriveSafe/blob/master/images/IMG_3875.jpg">

 - Track the vehicle:
   - Go back to the Vehicle record.
   - After a few moment, the *DriveSafe Live* utility bar would start blinking with a red indicator.
   - Click on the utility bar link.

  <img src="https://github.com/kaul-vineet/DriveSafe/blob/master/images/Utility-bar.png">

  - Check your coordinates/location on the console:
    - A map console would open up.
    - Check the location indicator in the map.
-It should eflect the ccordinates of your mobile phone.
+It should eflect the ccordinates of the mobile phone sending the signals.

   <img src="https://github.com/kaul-vineet/DriveSafe/blob/master/images/tracker-1.png">